seiyria/soa-autofarm/README.md

 * `--nox-res-height` - the resolution height of the Nox VM.
 Default: `1280`.
 * `--app-homescreen-x` - the x-position of the app on the homescreen.
 Default: `525`.
 * `--app-homescreen-y` - the y-position of the app on the homescreen.
 Default: `330`.

+### Where Should I Start The App?

+Most of the params will assume you start from the Bridge.
+However, not all.
+Here is a list of tasks and where you should be:

+* Farm any event (`--farm-everything=1`) - start at the Bridge
+* Farm a particular event (`--farm-everything=0`) - start at the mission list for that particular event
+* Farm missions (`--farm-missions=1`) - start at the Bridge

 ## Gotchas